spark423/pldi2025-artifact/README.md

 (c) Rounding-invariant input bounds method

-To generate intervals for cos using the rounding-invariant input bounds method, run the following commands.
-Note that the script SinSmallInterval.sh only needs to be run once for cos since this specific interval generation process is not method dependent.
+To generate intervals for sin using the rounding-invariant input bounds method, run the following commands.
+Note that the script SinSmallInterval.sh only needs to be run once for sin since this specific interval generation process is not method dependent.

 ```
 $ cd full-gen/